 You don’t need a whole kitchen to cook.
-Here’s a complete meal you can make with just a rice cooker.
+You can make this rice-cooker stew recipe make with just a rice cooker.
 This is perfect for cooking in a hotel room, dorm room, or where ever you have electricity but no other cooking facilities.
 It’s good at home, too, for those days when you want a fast, no-fuss meal.

 By changing the types of beans and flavoring of the tomatoes, you can use the same recipe to make a wide variety of meals.
-Try kidney beans with chili-style tomatoes, chick peas with basil, garlic, and oregano, black beans with garlic and onions, and pinto beans with jalapeños?
+Try kidney beans with chili-style tomatoes, or chick peas with basil, garlic, and oregano.
+How about black beans with garlic and onions, and pinto beans with jalapeños?
 So many options for yum!

 - Calories: 202